QuinnCiccoretti/quinnciccoretti.github.io/README.md

 # quinnciccoretti.github.io
-Personal website for Quinn Ciccoretti
+The official personal website for Quinn Ciccoretti